-- 1. Front (street) façades must consist of at least two contrasting materials/colours (e.g. base brickwork and rendered - a.
-One Material must not account for more than 60% of the front facade (not including the garage door or windows) - b.
-Mono-finish facades (e.g. 100% render) will be considered by Development Victoria on an individual basis. - Materials used on the front façade must extend to the side elevation for a minimum of 1.5m. - Imitation finishes, such as vinyl brick sheeting, are not - 4.
-Raw zincalume or hand painted garage doors are not - Roofs must be finished using concrete, slate, terracotta tiles or corrugated profile metal sheeting. - 6.
-All paints and sealants used are to be low emission.
+- Front (street) facades must consist of at least two contrasting materials/colours (e.g. base brickwork and rendered brickwork). - One material/colour must not account for more than 60% of the front facade (not including the garage door or windows). - b.
+Face brickwork must not account for more than 20% of the front facade (not including the garage door or windows). - Mono-finish facades (e.g. 100% render) will be considered by Development Victoria on an individual basis. - Materials used on the front façade must extend to the side elevation for a minimum of 3m. - Imitation finishes, such as vinyl brick sheeting, are not permitted. - 4.
+Raw zincalume or hand painted garage doors are not permitted. - Roofs must be finished using concrete, slate, terracotta tiles or corrugated profile metal sheeting.

-Submissions must be accompanied with colour
+Submissions must be accompanied with colour samples.

--AT LEAST 2 CONSTRASTING FRONT FACADE MATERIALS
+AT LEAST 2 CONSTRASTING FRONT FACADE MATERIALS

-FRONT FACADE MATERIALS TO EXTEND AROUND THE CORNER FOR 1.5m OR ONE ROOM LENGTH
+FRONT FACADE MATERIALS TO EXTEND AROUND THE CORNER FOR 3.0m OR ONE ROOM LENGTH